seankerr/rust-http-box/README.md

 rust-http-box is a fast push/callback oriented HTTP/1.1 (HTTP/2.0 coming soon) parser that works only with slices of data, and never copies parsed data.
 Because of this, it is possible to parse HTTP data one byte at a time.
-Parsing can be interrupted during any callback, and at the end of each parsed chunk.
+Parsing can be interrupted during any callback, and at the end of each parsed slice.

 This is purely an HTTP parsing library and is not tied to any networking framework.
 Use it to parse stored HTTP request logs, test data, or to write a server and/or client.